BattermanZ/FlareSync/README.md

 ## Features
 - Periodically checks your current public IP address.
 - Updates your Cloudflare DNS records only when necessary.
-- Asynchronous operation powered by Tokio for efficiency.
+- Asynchronous operation powered by `tokio` for efficiency.
 - Detailed and structured logging with `log4rs`.
 - Dockerised for easy deployment.
 - Backup of DNS records before updates.